RahmanTeamDevelopment/Platypus/docs/sphinx/documentation.rst

 * Single‐nucleotide variants (SNVs) and short indels as reported in the CIGAR string and read sequences of the BAM files
 * Any auxiliary variants provided from a (bgzip‐compressed, tabix‐indexed) VCF file.

-Each of these sources are optional and controlled by the user (options: getVariantsFromBAMs; source); e.g. Platypus can be made to genotype only a list of specific alleles fed from a source VCF, while for a normal variant calling run, only variants from read alignments are used.
+Each of these sources is optional and controlled by the user (options: getVariantsFromBAMs; source); e.g. Platypus can be made to genotype only a list of specific alleles fed from a source VCF, while for a normal variant calling run, only variants from read alignments are used.
 Candidate indel variants that occur closer than 3 bp (configurable with option minFlank) to either of the read’s edges are discarded.

+.. _supplying_variant_candidates_from_vcf:

 Candidate variants from VCF files
 ---------------------------------

-When a VCF file is provided as input, Platypus collects all variants listed in it,independent of genotype or filter status, and adds these to the list of candidate variants.
+When a VCF file is provided as input, Platypus collects all variants listed in it, independent of genotype or filter status, and adds these to the list of candidate variants.

 Priors on candidates
 --------------------

 Platypus assigns priors at the candidate variant generation stage.
-The following priors are used:
+The following priors are used by default:

-* SNPs: 0.33×10‐3.
-This slightly conservative for multi-sample calling.
+* SNPs: :math:`0.33*10^{-3}`
-* Indels (pure insertion or deletion of sequence): we use a model that estimates the local indel rate from local sequence similarity as described in ref.
-5, and Supplementary Information section 8.
-This assigns for example a prior of 4×10‐4 to 1‐bp indels in a homopolymer context of length 4, and a prior of 0.6×10‐2 to 1‐bp indels in a homopolymer context of length 10.
-Deletions in complex contexts (homopolymer run length of 3 or less) are assigned a prior of 5×10‐5×LI(n), corresponding to one deletion in complex sequence for every 20,000 bp (see 5), and an indel length distribution LI(n), for whereLI(n)=0.25×(3/4)n.Similarly,insertionsareassignedapriorof5×10‐6× LI(n),to reflect the fact that insertions in complex sequence are about 10x less frequent than deletions (see 5).
-The indel length distribution LI(n) penalizes long indels too strongly; to ensure that long indels are called, we capped the prior from below at a value of 10‐10.
+* Insertions :math:`1.0*10^{-4}*0.25^{length}`
+* Deletions: :math:`1.0*10^{-4}*0.33^{length}`

 Windowing
 =========

-Platypus calls alleles and thereby variants in small genomic windows.
+Platypus calls variants in small genomic windows.
 This section explains how these windows are constructed.
 First, any length‐changing variant is left‐aligned, and the set of candidates is filtered for low support.
 Candidates are kept if they are supported by at least 2 (option: minReads) reads with bases of quality 20 (option: minBaseQual) or above.
-Candidates from the assembly stage are kept if the accumulated base quality exceeds 40 (minReads*minBaseQual) for each of the variant’s nucleotides.
 Next, the candidates are sorted by position, and grouped by position.
 Groups are subsequently merged if they contain overlapping variants.

-Platypus then constructs windows by combining groups containing variants that are within 15 bp of each other.
-If, as a result, the window has become longer than the read length, or the total number of candidate variants within the window exceeds 8, the window is split into smaller windows.
-If the window is not skipped, but contains more than 8 variants, Platypus prioritizes candidates from assembly, and further prioritizes candidates by read support.
+If the window contains more than 8 variants, Platypus prioritizes candidates by read support.
 In this way the maximum number of candidate variants considered per window is limited to 8 (option maxVariants).
 For certain designs, including those with large numbers of samples, and those targeting highly diverse regions, it will be beneficial to increase this threshold.

 .. _generating_haplotypes: